justinqbui/justinqbui.github.io/_posts/2022-11-04-ML_Interview_notes.md

 ### Model Training

+#### AutoML
+AutoML is the process of automating finding the optimal ML aglorithms for a real world situation. **Soft AutoML** is the process of searching for the proper hyperparameter tuning (learning rate, batch size, dropout, quantitization, etc) in a given search space.

 #### Distributed Training

 When data doesn't fit into memory, we first need algorithms for preprocessing (e.g. zero-centering, normalizing, whitening), shuffling, and batching data out-of-memory and in parallel.
 We can also make use of gradient checkpointing to allow our system to do more computation with less memory.

 #### Data Parallelism
 The most common parallelization method is data parallelism: you split your data on multiple machines, train your model on all of them, and accumulate gradients.
 If we use synchronous stochastic gradient descent (SSGD - we wait for each machine to finish a run before peforming a gradient update), we run into the issue of stragglers slowing down and bottlenecking our throughput.
 We can also use Asynchronous SGD (AGD), which updates from each machine separately.
-This becomes an issue when one gradient is updated from a machine before theg radients from another machine have come in.
+This becomes an issue when one gradient is updated from a machine before the gradients from another machine have come in.

 #### Model Parallelism